pingcap/docs-tidb-operator/en/get-started.md

 ### Create a Kubernetes Cluster Using minikube

-This document describes how to deploy a TiDB cluster in the [minikube](https://kubernetes.io/docs/setup/minikube/) cluster.
+This section describes how to deploy a Kubernetes cluster using minikube.

 [Minikube](https://kubernetes.io/docs/setup/minikube/) can start a local Kubernetes cluster inside a VM on your laptop.
 It works on macOS, Linux, and Windows.